 The reason for the contract has to be legal.
 You cannot form a contract to buy or sell illegal goods or services.

 Anyone can enter into a contract that doesn't have all of these essential parts, but the contract will be unlikely to hold up in a court of law.

 If you need help with business contract, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.